Classical Verification of Quantum Computations: Overview

 \subsection{Measurement Protocol Soundness}

-We now give an overview of our soundness guarantee: we describe how to show that for $n = 1$ and a prover $\Prov$ who passes the test round perfectly, there exists a quantum state underlying the distribution over measurement results obtained by the verifier.
+We now give an overview of our soundness proof: we describe how to show that for $n = 1$ and a prover $\Prov$ who passes the test round perfectly, there exists a quantum state underlying the distribution over measurement results obtained by the verifier.
 The generalization to arbitrary $n$ (given in Section \ref{sec:measprotocolsoundness}) follows easily due to the fact that all $n$ function keys are drawn independently.
-The generalization to provers $\Prov$ who do not pass perfectly (also given in Section \ref{sec:measprotocolsoundness}) is straightforward as well; it is done by conditioning $\Prov$ on acceptance in a test round, thereby creating an efficient prover who passes the test round perfectly as long as $\Prov$ is accepted with non negligible probability.
-In this section, we begin by characterizing the behavior of a general prover.
-We then show that if this characterization satisfies a certain requirement, we can prove the existence of an underlying quantum state.
-In Section \ref{sec:overviewreductiontotrivial} (which is the crux of this paper), we show how to enforce this requirement on general provers.
+The generalization to provers $\Prov$ who do not pass perfectly (also given in Section \ref{sec:measprotocolsoundness}) is straightforward as well: it is done by conditioning $\Prov$ on acceptance in a test round, thereby creating an efficient prover who passes the test round perfectly as long as $\Prov$ is accepted with non negligible probability.

+As the soundness proof is quite involved, we will begin by providing a brief sketch of the proof; the remainder of this section and the next (Section \ref{sec:overviewreductiontotrivial}) will fill in the details.
+To start, we will state the soundness guarantee we wish to prove a bit more precisely.
+Recall the description in Section \ref{sec:intromeasprotocol}.
+There, we defined $D_{\Prov,h}$ to be the distribution over the measurement result $m\in\{0,1\}^n$ obtained by the verifier when interacting with the prover $\Prov$ with measurement basis choice $h = (h_1,\ldots, h_n)$, and $D_{\rho,h}$ to be the distribution obtained by measuring an $n$ qubit state $\rho$ in the basis corresponding to $h$.
+With this notation, arguing that there exists a quantum state underlying the distribution over measurement results obtained by the verifier is equivalent to showing that there exists a quantum state $\rho$ such that for all $h\in\{0,1\}^n$, $D_{\Prov,h}$ and $D_{\rho,h}$ are computationally indistinguishable.
+As stated in the previous paragraph, we will focus on the case of $n = 1$.